Yuelarbah walking track

 Disability access level - medium

-• There are several picnic tables at Flaggy Creek to rest at.
+• There are several picnic tables at Flaggy Creek where you can rest.

 • Assistance may be required along gravel or sloping sections of the track.